keltia/erc-search/README.md

 # erc-search

-Quick conversion of the Ruby LDAP client in Go
+Quick conversion of the Ruby LDAP client in Go to search our internal data.

+## Installation

+    go get github.com/keltia/erc-search/cmd/erc-search

+Will install the binary.

+## Build status